Jerzy Klempel

 Jerzy Klempel (23 April 1953 – 28 May 2004) was a Polish former handball player and coach who competed in the 1976 Summer Olympics and in the 1980 Summer Olympics.

 In 1976 he won the bronze medal with the Polish team.
 He played all five matches and scored 23 goals.

 Four years later he was part of the Polish team which finished seventh.
 He played all six matches and scored 44 goals.
 He became the top scorer of the tournament.

+He holds the record for being the fastest player to reach 1,000 goals in the handball-Bundesliga, using only 123 games to do so.